polykarposT/Tissue-Sample-Collection/README.md

 ```
 The variables you declare in every class are actually the columns of the tables.
-Inside the classes you added the ``` def __str__``` is a function to return the data by desease_term and sample id.
-The reason is for readability perpuses because is better to see "Test 1" from "<Collection: Collection object(1)>".
+Inside the classes you add the ``` def __str__``` function to return the data by desease_term and sample ID for readability purposes because it is better to return "Test 1" than "<Collection: Collection object(1)>".
-If you watch carefully you will see that you didn't add a primary key and the reason is bacause Django is doing it automatically for us.
-Of course it's only if you want the primary key be like 1,2,3.
+If you watch carefully you will notice that you didn't add a primary key and the reason for that is that Django is doing it automatically for you.
+Naturally, that's the case only if you want the primary key to be a numeric form, like 1,2,3.

-Django provides an admin page and the phylosophy is to generating admin sites to add, change, and delete content is tedious work that doesn’t require much creativity.
-For that reason, Django entirely automates creation of admin interfaces for models.
-To use this featrure you need to do 3 easy steps.
+Django provides an admin page and the philosophy is to generate admin sites to add, change, and delete content which is a tedious work that doesn’t require much creativity.
+For this reason, Django entirely automates creation of admin interfaces for models.
+To use this featrure you need to follow 3 easy steps.

 1) go to admin.py and add the following code:
 ```